Variational Approximated Restricted Maximum Likelihood Estimation for Spatial Data: Results and Discussions

+Table~\ref{tab:abl_sum} summarizes the predictive performance of the two competing models over five-fold train-test splits.
+From Table~\ref{tab:abl_sum}, we observe that the reduced model has yielded higher average RMSE, MAE, and MSE, whereas the full model produces smaller values.
+Therefore, inclusion of a latent spatial random effect in the full VREML model improves average RMSE, MAE, and MSE by $41\%, 47\%$, and $65\%$.
+This finding in Table~\ref{tab:abl_sum} is a strong indication of the improvement in predictive performance by the inclusion of the latent ICAR component, which captures important residual spatial variation not explained by the observed covariates.
+Thus, our proposed VREML model makes a substantial contribution to out-of-sample predictive accuracy.
+These empirical results validate that both the fixed effect and random effect significantly explain the spatial variation of EPCAM gene expression.

-Thus, we thoroughly demonstrate that our novel VREML provides competitive predictive performance compared to MLE and INLA.
-From a broader perspective, we can consider VREML as a potential alternative to the likelihood-based approaches for high-dimensional spatial models.
-The combination of the interpretability of REML along with the scalability of variational approaches, this article motivates new directions for efficient inference for large spatial data sets.
-In the near future, we will establish the asymptotic properties of the VREML estimator under different spatial asymptotics.
+Our proposed ICAR-based VRMLE approach is closely connected to \cite{kang2011bayesian}'s spatial random-effect model (SRE).
+Their method approximates the random effect via a multi-resolution basis function, not necessarily orthogonal, which is effectively capable of reducing the dimension. \cite{kang2011bayesian}'s low-rank approximation method replaces the computational burden of repeated inversion of the covariance matrix; however, our VRMLE makes the precision matrix sparse through encoding the neighborhood dependence structure of spatial areal units through ICAR dependence.
+Our LRCVRMLE makes a bridge between \cite{kang2011bayesian}'s SRE and our VRMLE via retaining the ICAR-based precision structure at the time of approximating dense posterior covariance through \eqref{eq:reparm-elbo-reml}.
+Thus, we can claim that our proposed framework may be viewed as complementary to the SRE model because, while SRE targets dimension-reduced spatial random effects, at the same time, our VRMLE focuses on scalable REML-type inference for ICAR random effects.
+Thus, we thoroughly demonstrate that our novel VRMLE provides competitive predictive performance compared to MLE and INLA.
+From a broader perspective, we can consider VRMLE as a potential alternative to the likelihood-based approaches for high-dimensional spatial models.
+The combination of the interpretability of REML along with the scalability of variational approaches motivates new directions for efficient inference for large spatial data sets in this article.
+In the near future, we will establish the asymptotic properties of the VRMLE estimator under different spatial asymptotics.